code-monad/shadow-lock/contracts/shadow-lock/README.md

 ### Operations

-This section describes operations and restrictions in Shadow Lock implementation
+This section describes operations and restrictions in Delegate Lock implementation

 #### Delegate/Compose

-Delegate/compose is setting one or more cell’s lock from other lock to Shadow Lock.
+Delegate/compose is setting one or more cell’s lock from other lock to Delegate Lock.

 ```yaml
 // Delegate/Compose